x12q/kotlin-randomizer/README.md

 ## Add custom randomizers

 Custom randomizers can be added to override the default random logic for certain data type.
-Demostration is below
+Demostration is below.

 ```kotlin